 Typically, the beneficiary will be under 65.
 In this situation, you’ll have two Medigap Open Enrolment Periods.

 The first will start the same month your Medicare starts and will continue for six months.
 The second is as you approach your 65th birthday.
 It will begin on the 1st day of your birth and continue for six months.

 Second Medigap Open Enrollment Period if You Cancel Your Part B

 If you cancel your part B, you can only have more than one Medicare Supplement Open Enrollment Period.
 Once you re-enroll into Part B, you’ll get a second open enrollment window.

 The second OEP will start at the same time as your new Part B start date and continue for six months.

 How soon can I enroll?

 It varies from state to state and depends on the insurance carrier.
 In most cases, you can enroll in a Medigap plan six months before your 65th birthday.

 How do I prepare for my Medigap Open Enrollment Period?

 When you start the Medicare journey as a future Medicare beneficiary, many try and research everything themselves.

 Unfortunately, like so many other subjects, much misinformation is available.
 There are also many examples of overcomplicated explanations intending to confuse you.

 The best thing you can do early is to speak with a licensed insurance broker.
 Find someone that represents most of the Medicare Supplement companies in your area.

 Don’t use an agent that only offers one or two carriers.
 They work for the insurance company, not you.
 The plan they offer may be good for you, but there could be something that fits your needs better.

 Start your enrollment process in Medicare as soon as you can.
 The sooner you have this taken care of, the easier the process will be.

 Some carriers require your Medicare card to enroll in a Medigap plan.
-Other carriers don’t require the Medicare card at the time of application.
+Other carriers don’t require a Medicare card at the time of application.
 They will request a copy of it before the Medicare Supplement plan starts.